LIFE TASK FORCE

 Honoring the image of God in every person

 At Church at the Cross, we believe that all life is important and valued by God, from womb to tomb.
 The Life Task Force seeks to mobilize and equip the church to care for the vulnerable and marginalized in our culture.
 The focus will be on three key areas: Foster Care and Adoption, New Life Advocacy, and Senior Care and Dementia.
 Each of these teams will advocate, educate, and train the church to respond to the needs around us.

 In Genesis 1:26-27, we learn that we are made in the image of God, and therefore, are of great value to God.
 Through New Life Advocacy, we want to value every human life (born and pre-born).
 In partnering with Human Coalition, Cura Women’s Clinic, and Mercy House, our goal is to show compassion and mercy to the mother, while maintaining our deeply held belief of protecting the pre-born.
 Contact Amanda Stevens if you would like to learn how you can be involved by clicking the button below.

-- Be a translator for the Women's Care Clinic (10 men and women)
+- Be a mentor for the Women's Care Clinic (10 men and women)

 - Host a baby shower

 - Furnish an apartment for an expectant mother